1. Apply Online

 As provided in the M State Transfer of Credit Procedure (found under Educational Policies), students may request further review of a course by providing additional documentation related to the course.
 This is especially important if the course was taken at an institution outside of the region, was taken many years ago or if there is any other reason why our transfer specialist may not have had access to detailed information about the course.

-The first step in requesting further review of a course is to complete the Reevaluation of Transfer Course Request form, along with any supporting documentation.
+The first step in requesting further review of a course is to complete the Reevaluation of Transfer Course Request Form (found under Registration Forms and eForms), along with any supporting documentation.
 M State's transfer specialist will review this information.
 If the review results in awarding an equivalency and/or MnTC goal area assignment, the student's record will be adjusted accordingly.

-If further evaluation of a course does not change the outcome and you are not satisfied with the result, you have the right to appeal the transfer decision by completing the Academic and Student Services appeal form.
+If further evaluation of a course does not change the outcome and you are not satisfied with the result, you have the right to appeal the transfer decision by completing the Academic and Student Services Appeal Form (found under Registration Forms and eForms).
 Transfer appeals will go to the college's chief academic officer.
 If you are not satisfied with the college's transfer appeal decision, you may submit a request to the senior vice chancellor of academic and student affairs by completing the system level appeal form (found under the "Always Keep in Mind" section of the Transfer Action Plan).
 The procedure for a system-level appeal is defined in MnSCU Procedure 3.21.1 Undergraduate Course Credit Transfer.

 If you received a grade of D in a course that was taken at another MnSCU institution and was assigned within any of the MnTC goal area(s), the course will transfer with the D grade regardless of your GPA at that institution.
 Remember that if you are completing the entire MnTC or the Liberal Arts & Sciences AA degree, the MnTC will need to be completed with a minimum 2.0 GPA.